 - Even though plant-based milk is an excellent, easy and convenient vehicle for nutrition, don’t rely on it to provide the majority of your child’s nutrition.
 No milk (animal or plant) is a 1:1 replacement for breastmilk, and the importance of integrating a wide variety of solid foods to provide adequate nutrition cannot be emphasized enough.
 Milk is intended to complement, not replace, nutrition from solid food.

 - Choose plain, unsweetened versions as to reduce sugar consumption.
+Be sure to incorporate at least one variety that has a higher calorie and protein content, like soy milk.

 - Work with your pediatrician to monitor your child’s health and nutritional status through routine blood work.
 I would suggest having iron, vitamin D, and vitamin B12 levels checked if your child is vegan, as this will tell you if and when any special attention to or supplementation of these nutrients is needed.